-Site Area 2.08 hectares

-Housing Units 50

-Other Uses

-Affordable Housing 30% (15 units)
+% (15 units)

-Ownership / Developer Site promoted through the SHLAA
+promoted through the SHLAA

-Additional Notes Part of the site is within a 200 metre buffer of the preferred route for the HS2 railway line, which may create noise issues and reduce the developable area.

-The development of this site may only be acceptable if developed in conjunction with Site 105.
+t of the site is within a 200 metre buffer of the preferred route for the HS2 railway line, which may create noise ses and reduce the developable area. development of this site may only be acceptable if developed in conjunction with Site 105.

+t d